Sag in Transmission Line and its Calculations

 overhead conductor

 Sag is an important feature of an overhead line.
-This is because the transmission line can’t be stretched to its limits between the support points as it experiences varying physical conditions like wind, rain, snowfall, heat from the sun, etc. If the overhead line remains stretched and at tension, it may break down and can cause related problems.
+This is because the transmission line can’t be stretched to its limits between the support points as it experiences varying physical conditions like wind, rain, snowfall, heat from the sun, etc. If the overhead line remains stretched and tense, it may break down and cause related problems.

-That’s why, the overhead lines are provided a certain curve at a point between the two support points which is termed as sag.
-However, too much sag is also undesirable as it may decrease the distance between the ground and the conductor thus causing a potential threat to the nearby locations.
+That’s why the overhead lines are provided with a certain curve at a point between the two support points, which is termed sag.
+However, too much sag is also undesirable as it may decrease the distance between the ground and the conductor, thus causing a potential threat to the nearby locations.

 Thus, it is important to have a nominal value of sag that can be derived mathematically.